 onCourse tracks VET competencies such as Qualifications, Accredited Courses, Skill groups/sets, Units of Competency, and Modules.
 It also tracks higher education Courses and Units of Study.

 onCourse automatically imports all this data regularly from training.gov.au.
-The can view Competency Components from the Training menu.
+You can view these from within the Training menu in the nav bar.

 For each competency on your scope, tick the 'is offered' option; this will ensure that only those records can be added to your courses.
 You can also create your own competencies for Skills groups, modules and higher education which aren't imported automatically from training.gov.au.

 You can view all of the Qualifications and Modules/Units of Competency (including skill sets) by opening the Qualifications window, either via the Dashboard, or by clicking Training > Qualifications in the nav menu.
 This has been merged with the Unit of Competency window as well, so all of these are able to be viewed and reviewed together in the one place.

 You can switch between the three-column view or a list view by selecting the switcher at the bottom of the window.

 Make sure you remember to add the correct funding contract at the Class level, and then make any required changes for individual students at the Enrolment level.